Four different descriptions of the course design process

 - Examine the different texts regarding IT options to determine if you wish to modify your list.

-Stage 5 Fill in the Diamond Diagram and the Pedagogical Concept for your course.
-When necessary collect and study additional background information
+Stage 5 Fill in the Diamond Diagram and the Pedagogical Concept for your course

 The description of two essential elements of the learning environment required in course design will be formulated: the diamond diagram and the pedagogical concept, which explain your perspective for your course.
 Please click on the hyperlinks for further information about these two elements.